Self Accountability is a choice

-The above phrase “willingness to accept or account for one’s actions” most closely defines accountability.
+The above phrase “willingness to accept or account for one’s actions” most closely defines self accountability.
 As managers, employees, business owners, peers, co-workers, students, spouses, friends, acquaintances, or strangers, we are ultimately responsible for our actions or lack of action.

 You may or may not be familiar with the story about two wolves and the battle that each symbolizes within an individual and the message the story represents.
 The story is known by several names, “Two Wolves,” “Tale of Two Wolves,” “The One I Feed” and a few others.
 Although the author is not known, it is believed to be a Native American parable going back as far as the 1950’s or farther.
 For those who have not heard the story, it goes something like this: